cmu-sei/juneberry/docs/building_docker.md

 * /root/.cache/torch/hub - Mounted for model caches for PyTorch and MMDetection
 * /root/.torch - Mounted for model caches for Detectron2

-The containers set the dataroot and tensorboard environment variables according.
-We use the current working directory as the workspace.
+The containers set the dataroot and tensorboard environment variables automatically.
+The current working directory will be chosen as the workspace, unless specified otherwise.

 # Convenience Scripts